- City Services

 Overview of the requirements:

-- Maximum height: 5 metres (highest roof point down to average grade)
+- Maximum height (highest roof point down to average grade)

 - Minimum gross floor area (interior living space): 26 sq. m.